 But even when people are operating in good faith, some things simply may prove non-negotiable.
-Overpaying or undercharging doesn’t make sense in a particular transaction.
+Overpaying or undercharging doesn’t make sense.
 Moreover, it can be even more costly in the long term if it leads counterparts to have unrealistic expectations in future negotiations.

 The same is true for your own personal negotiations, whether you’re buying a car, seeking a raise in pay, or trying to solve a problem in a community organization.
-Have the nerve to seek deals that may or may not work out.
-And have the good sense to walk away when they don’t.
+Be willing to pursue some deals that might not work out (but would pay off handsomely if they came to fruition).
+Have the good sense, of course, to walk away when they don’t.

 Do You Need to Say No?

 Imagine a world in which, by law, you were permitted to say no firmly only three times in an entire negotiation.
-When would you play those three precious cards?
+When would be the best time to play those three precious cards?

 If you’re prudent, you’d take care not to waste them responding to your counterpart’s proposals and demands.
-Instead you can respond with your own demand or counterproposal.
+Instead you could respond with your own demand or counterproposal.
 Or you could move the dialogue to a different plane by explaining your underlying interests and how any realistic agreement must meet them.
-If you have a strong and credible non-agreement alternative, making your walkaway option clear may be more powerful than a mere no.
+If you have a strong and credible non-agreement alternative, making your walkaway option clear may be more powerful than merely saying no.